 Change or Die!
 That’s the battle cry.
-This article came as a result of looking at why people are no longer signing up and supporting historical societies across America.
-It’s a dying institution.
-But they’re not alone.
+This article examines why people are no longer signing up and supporting historical societies across America.
+They are a dying institution, but they’re not alone.

 No one can deny that Amazon is changing the face of how consumers shop and purchase and the impact that it is having on towns across America.
-Towns that were once retail meccas, are now showing signs of the “Amazon effect” with storefront vacancies.
+Towns, once retail meccas, are now showing signs of the “Amazon effect” with storefront vacancies.
 So I got to thinking, what about Historical Societies and museums?
-Today more than ever, Historical Societies and Museums are at a crossroads.
-While the internet is changing how people research, travel, and create experiences, these organizations are going to have to change with the times or face extinction.
+Today, more than ever, Historical Societies and Museums are at a crossroads.
+While the internet is changing how people research, travel, and create experiences, these organizations must change with the times or face extinction.

 Do You Know Your Customer?

 Think like an owner for a minute.
 How does any business raise visitation, deepen engagement, and improve investment outcomes?
-It doesn’t matter whether you’re a non-profit or not, these principles are critical to survival no matter if you’re for profit or not.
-Let’s take a look at a few of the challenges and then let’s look at some opportunities.
+It doesn’t matter whether you’re a non-profit or not; these principles are critical to survival, whether you’re for profit or not.
+Let’s look at a few of the challenges and then at some opportunities.

 Do you know who your customer is?
 What are they interested in?
 What do you have to offer them?
 What age groups are you going after and how?
 Who’s your competition?
-Those are just five questions that are the tip of the iceburg.
+Those are just five questions that are the tip of the iceberg.
 Knowing your current customer is critical.
-Knowing who your target customer is critical.
-Now change the word “customer” to your base.
-It can be member, donor, partner, sponsor or a host of other tags that identify your current audience is and who your target audience might be.
+Knowing who your target customer is is critical.
+Now, change the word “customer” to your base.
+It can be a member, donor, partner, sponsor, or a host of other tags that identify your current audience and who your target audience might be.

 How do you get to know your base?
 The answer is simple.
 One good method is when someone decides to become a member.
 The membership form is a great starting point for gathering information.
 Ask only for what you need and avoid questions that don’t lead to something you need later.
 For example, do you need to know where someone works?
 Maybe you want to do social hours after work and need that info.
 Maybe you need a cell phone number to use for text messages.
 Whatever you decide, make sure your data is useful and actionable.

-In addition to the membership form, look for ways to engage your members and your targets with a simple method, ask them.
-For example, at your membership meeting, hand out 4 post-it notes or cards that have two colors.
+In addition to the membership form, look for ways to engage your members and your targets with a simple method: ask them.
+For example, hand out 4 Post-it notes or cards in two colors at your membership meeting.
 One color is for what they “like”.
 The other is for what they’d “wish” .
 People naturally want to help.
 It’s in their nature.
 So if someone has invested in your organization with a membership, they want a good experience.
 So ask them what they like and what they want.
-Gather the information autonomously works best and then use the data to adjust accordingly.
+Gathering the information autonomously works best and then using the data to adjust accordingly.
 Motto: Constantly survey your audience for feedback.

 Historical Society Delema

-Back in the early to mid-1900’s people looking for social outlets found history exciting.
-The industrial revolution was underway and many towns were in transition.
+In the early to mid-1900s, people looking for social outlets found history exciting.
+The industrial revolution was underway, and many towns were in transition.
 Groups formed to protect properties that were being torn down.
 So people organized.
-It’s no different today, but the big question is not that you can get enough support to save or preserve a property, but what’s going to happen to it in the future after you’ve restored it.
+It’s no different today, but the big question is not that you can get enough support to save or preserve a property, but what will happen to it after you’ve restored it.
 Who’s going to provide the money to sustain the property?
 Who’s going to maintain the building?
 Who’s going to manage it?
 Government support has historically been a primary source.
 But those are dwindling.
 Townships no longer want to use tax dollars to underwrite historic properties.
-Companies are less willing to donate, and non-profits need to offer something to whatever base they’re attracting.
+Companies are less willing to donate, and non-profits must offer something to whatever base they’re attracting.
 And don’t assume a revenue source is going to be there forever.
 The environment changes.

 The New York Historical Society is a great example of a historical society that changed with the times.
-Back in 1993 the NYHS shut its doors for the last time.
-(See article).
+In 1993, the NYHS shut its doors for the last time (See article).

-Following a Three-Year Renovation, New York City’s First Museum Invites Visitors to Experience Its First Permanent Installations, a Brand-New Innovative History Museum for Children, Trailblazing Special Exhibitions, Premier Restaurant and More…
+Following a Three-Year Renovation, New York City’s First Museum Invites Visitors to Experience Its First Permanent Installations, a Brand-New Innovative History Museum for Children, Trailblazing Special Exhibitions, a Premier Restaurant, and More.

 Now fast forward to 2017 with an announcement stating:

-TRANSFORMED FOURTH FLOOR OF NEW-YORK HISTORICAL SOCIETY OPENS APRIL 29, 2017, SHARING UNTOLD STORIES AND SHOWCASING HISTORICAL TREASURES IN NEW WAYS.
+TRANSFORMED FOURTH FLOOR OF THE NEW YORK HISTORICAL SOCIETY OPENS ON APRIL 29, 2017, SHARING UNTOLD STORIES AND SHOWCASING HISTORICAL TREASURES IN NEW WAYS.

-They have a museum, artifacts, and employees.
-But they also have a restaurant and a bar.
-Museums are figuring this out and are doing similar things.
-Forgot to mention, the New York Historical Society needed more than leadership vision, it took $65 million in fundraising and grants to make the vision a reality.
-A tough project to say the least.
+They have a museum, artifacts, and employees, but they also have a restaurant and a bar.
+Museums are figuring this out and doing similar things.
+I forgot that the New York Historical Society needed more than a leadership vision.
+It took $65 million in fundraising and grants to make the vision a reality.
+It was a tough project, to say the least.

-No no one is saying that you need $65 million to upgrade your origination.
-Two things you do need: leadership and a modernized vision that will work given the challenges of today.
+No one is saying that you need $65 million to upgrade your origination.
+Two things you do need are leadership and a modernized vision that will work given today’s challenges.

 Technology & The Digital Age